 Environmental News

-Additional Recent and Upcoming Events:
+Additional Upcoming and Recent Events:

-Articles and Information Items:
+Information Items:

 A Special “Shout Out” to the Waquoit Bay Reserve for their incredible full-day workshop in November 2023 on how to manage healthy ponds by using oxygenation – and no chemicals.
 This technique has proven successful in lakes and ponds across the US, as well as right here on Cape Cod with Sarah’s Pond in Orleans – thanks to an initiative undertaken by the Orleans Pond Coalition.
 The full-day program, including agenda, presenter information, and PowerPoints may be found at the link below.
 For anyone interested in learning more about a fully natural way to help manage our freshwater ponds, this approach is well worth exploring: https://waquoitbayreserve.org/pond-oxygenation-workshop-learning-through-case-studies/